gamemanual0/gm0/source/docs/common-mechanisms/power-transmission/belt.rst

 Purchasing Belts
 ----------------

-Once you know what pitch and length belt you want, purchasing a belt is as simple as navigating the vendor's website.
+Once you know what pitch and length belt you want, purchasing a belt requires navigating the vendor's website.
 Almost every COTS belt vendor will identify belts by 3 values: pitch, pitch length, and width.
-Pitch and width are simple the pitch of the belt and the side to side width of the belt, and pitch length is a special measure of the length of the belt.
-To calculate pitch length, simply multiply the number of teeth in the belt by its pitch.
+Pitch is the pitch of the belt, pitch length is the length of the belt (belt teeth times pitch), and width is the width of the belt.
 From there, its a matter of searching the vendor's page for the right belt.

 SDP-SI
 ^^^^^^